Unidata/cloudidv/README.md

 # CloudIDV

+> NOTE!
+THIS VERSION OF CLOUDIDV CONTAINS A WORK AROUND FOR A JAVA-RELATED BUG IN DOCKER 1.9.1.
+> Details of the bug may be found here: https://github.com/docker/docker/issues/18180

 This docker image contains an instance of the Unidata Integrated Data Viewer (IDV) running within a virtual X11 environment.
 It is accessed via a web browser, once it is up and running.

 #### Running the CloudIDV Docker Image